RM Norton Manor

-Norton Manor Camp, also known RM Norton Manor is a Royal Marines base located near Norton Fitzwarren, 2 mi north west of Taunton, Somerset, in England.
+Norton Manor Camp, or RM Norton Manor, is a Royal Marines base located near Norton Fitzwarren, 2 mi north west of Taunton, Somerset, in England.
 It is home to 40 Commando.

 In 2016, the government announced that Norton Manor Camp would be closed by 2028.
 However, this decision was reversed in February 2019 following a successful local campaign.

 History

 Norton Camp

 Norton Camp is a large hillfort, and shows evidence of occupation from neolithic times.
 Thought to have been on the boundary between two tribes, it is one of the earliest sites of permanent human occupation within the Taunton area.
 It was later occupied through the Bronze Age to the Roman occupation of the local area.

 By the early 18th century, the land around the hill was owned by Norton Manor.
 Silk mills had occupied the Taunton side of the brook that marked the parish boundary, while in the early 20th century the Norton side had been developed as parkland, or left as farmland.